Doctorate (PhD)

 Conditions

-According to §7(6) of General Doctoral Regulations (opens in new tab) , the Doctoral Admissions Committee can attach conditions to accepting graduates which must be fulfilled.
+According to §7(6) of General Doctoral Regulations, the Doctoral Admissions Committee can attach conditions to accepting graduates which must be fulfilled.
 These conditions are designed to ensure that the candidate is able to conduct academic work and may involve, in particular, proof of successfully participating in taught courses and passing certain examinations.

 Conditions may especially be imposed if a degree has been taken in a different subject, at a university abroad or at a university of applied sciences (Fachhochschule).
 The nature of those conditions as well as their extent, depend on each individual case.
 For further information and to ask questions, please contact .

-In principle, post-graduates with a degree in another subject can be accepted as doctoral candidates if this is in the interest of interdisciplinary research and the candidates have the necessary expertise in the area covered by the doctoral thesis.
+Post-graduates with a degree in another subject can be accepted as doctoral candidates if this is in the interest of interdisciplinary research and the candidates have the necessary expertise in the area covered by the doctoral thesis.

 Registration is mandatory for all doctoral candidates at the Technische Universität Darmstadt.
+Enrolment is optional.

 1. Choice of supervisor